-A unique seven digit number assigned to all offenders arrested in Philadelphia
+A unique seven digit number assigned to all individuals arrested in Philadelphia

 Plan of Supervision

-The terms, under which an offender will be supervised, including proposed residence, proposed employment or viable means of support and the terms and conditions of supervision.
+The terms, under which a parolee will be supervised, including proposed residence, proposed employment or viable means of support and the terms and conditions of supervision.

-An investigation of the relevant background of a convicted offender, designed to act as a sentencing guide for the sentencing judge.
+An investigation of the relevant background of a convicted inmate, designed to act as a sentencing guide for the sentencing judge.